tanfwong/rfsoc_notes/_sources/ch4/math.md

   with their floating-point counterparts, RTL implementations of these fixed-point functions are smaller and faster, but may be slightly less accurate.

+## Vector Types
+* The Vitis HLS Vector Library provides a C++ class template `hls::vector<T, N>` to vectorize the math data types mentioned above in order to synthesize SIMD-type operations.
+The template parameters `T` and `N` specify the primitive data type and the length of the vector.
+The header file `<hls_vector.h>` should be included to use the vector template.